Sophie Garbin: Western Sting

 Between 2015 and 2017 Garbin played for Western Sting in the Australian Netball League.
 In 2017 she was a member of the Western Sting team that won the ANL title and was named MVP in the grand final.
 During the 2017 season, Garbin also set a new ANL goal scoring record.
 By round six of the competition she had surpassed the previous ANL record of 468 goals.
 By the end of the season she had scored 607 goals.
 She was subsequently named the 2017 ANL MVP.

 New South Wales Swifts

 In 2017 Garbin signed for New South Wales Swifts.
-On 29 April 2018 she made her Suncorp Super Netball for Swifts in a 2018 Round 1 match against Queensland Firebirds.
+On 29 April 2018 she made her Super Netball for Swifts in a 2018 Round 1 match against Queensland Firebirds.
 Garbin scored 18 goals from 19 attempts, including a late winner which helped Swifts clinch a 54–53 win.
 Garbin was a member of the Swifts team that won the 2019 Suncorp Super Netball title.
 In the grand final she scored six goals from seven attempts as Swifts defeated Sunshine Coast Lightning 64–47.

 In August 2019 Garbin renewed her Swifts contract ahead of the 2020 Suncorp Super Netball season.
 Garbin was named the NSW Swifts Players' Player of the Year in both 2019 and 2020.

 Collingwood Magpies Netball

-In September 2021, it was announced that Garbin would depart New South Wales Swifts for Collingwood Magpies.
+In September 2021, it was announced that Garbin would depart New South Wales Swifts after appearing in 49 games over 4 seasons and would sign with the Collingwood Magpies.
+In May 2023, the Collingwood Magpies announced that they would be withdrawing their Super Netball license at the conclusion of the season.
+This marked Garbin's final season at the club after spending two years with the Magpies and playing 27 games, before the Magpies ultimately folded their netball team.